 Position: The use of the Internet can dramatically reduce the cost of operations.

-Today’s Internet and associated technology allows the user to accomplish much more than in the past.
+Today’s Internet and associated technology allow the user to accomplish much more than in the past.

 It is now possible to use this technology to reduce the cost of traveling and increase personal efficiency.
-Products such as Genesys, WebEX, GoToMeeting, and BaseCamp now dominate the landscape.
+Products such as Skype, WebEx, GoToMeeting, and Zoom now dominate the landscape.
 These presentation products when combined with an audio bridge allow for instant communications, interactive product demonstrations and document sharing.

 The Internet is also allowing Corporate America to reduce some of the obvious costs of communication such as the telephone.
 In 1999 I began working on VOIP (voice over Internet protocol) securing agreements to pass through calls from satellites and terminating over VOIP.
 The latency (voice delay) was not good.
 It was much worse than some cellular calls.
 Today, the quality is nearly as good as POTS (plain old telephone service).
 The quality of VoIP today is nearly crystal clear thanks to new bridge technology.
 All-you-can-eat calling plans using VoIP will continue to grow in popularity and use.